Frequently Asked Questions about Coronavirus

 Will I get a refund of my residence hall fees and meal plan fees?

 Yes.
 Refunds of room and board fees will be issued for the period from March 23 through the end of spring term.
-Students must complete a cancellation form to be eligible for the refund.
-Please fill out this form to begin the refund process.
-Please watch for further instruction from your campus.
-Please allow until April 15 for reimbursement payment.
+Students were asked to complete a cancellation form to be eligible for the refund.

 What if a critical part of my academic experience involves experiential learning that is no longer possible because of coronavirus precautions?

 UM deans are working with department chairs/directors and faculty members to determine substitutes and alternatives for experiential learning that may be canceled.
-If your activity turns out to be delayed or canceled, your professor will be instructed on how to grade the experience in a way that will not adversely affect your academic record or financial aid.
+If your activity is delayed or canceled, your professor will be instructed on how to grade the experience in a way that will not adversely affect your academic record or financial aid.

 If I’m a graduate student preparing to defend my thesis or dissertation this spring, will I be able to?